mreza-kiani/git-branching-system-test/README.md

-# git-branching-system-test
+# Git Branching System Test
-this repository has been created to test a git branching module
+This repository has been created to test a git branching module presented by [Vincent Driessen](http://nvie.com/posts/a-successful-git-branching-model)